 Therefore, the equation of the right circular cone with vertex (0, 0, 0) is:

 (x2+y2+z2) ¼ = 1/14 (x + 3y + 2z)2

 5x2-11y2-z2-12xy-24yz-8xz = 0; which is the required equation.

-Q. 1: Solve the surface area of right cone for the given radius is 6 cm and slant height is 10 cm.
+Q. 1: Find the surface area of the right cone if the given radius is 6 cm and slant height is 10 cm.

 Radius (r) = 6 cm

 Surface area of a cone = π r(r + l)